CamilaBozzoletti/kpi-performance-dashboard-powerbi/README.md

 - Creation of DAX measures for KPI calculation
 - Development of interactive visualizations to explore trends and comparisons

+Additionally, data preparation was performed using Power Query, including data cleaning, transformation, and structuring processes.
+The dataset was managed in Google Sheets and used as a data source for the dashboard.

 ---

 ## Key Insights